 Are you creative?

 It’s a question I've asked countless clients upon our first meeting.
-Regardless of how intriguing their personal and professional identities have been -- parent, business owner, philanthropist, neurosurgeon -– few have considered themselves to be creative.
-Yet in our work together, I’ve discovered quite the opposite.
+Despite how intriguing their personal and professional identities have been -- parent, business owner, philanthropist, neurosurgeon -- surprisingly few have considered themselves to be creative.
+Yet in our time together, they've discovered quite the opposite!

 When we think of creativity, we tend to have specific ideas about who belongs to the club.
 Kids?
 Absolutely.
 Musicians, artists, designers?
 Of course.
 But ourselves?
 Not really.

-What would change if your answer was yes?
+How would your life change if the answer was yes?

 I believe that creativity is as much a feeling of inner freedom and wholeness as it is a specific artistic endeavor.